St. Catherine University - Master of Arts in Organizational Leadership (MAOL)

 Application fee waived?Yes

 Fellows engage in a Leadership Action Research Project, either a research-based project focused on an underserved target community or an action-based internship option offering hands-on professional experience within a community organization.

 Jobs for program alumni

 Most MAOL Coverdell Fellows are full-time working professionals pursuing their graduate degree part-time.
 Their MAOL degree assists graduates in moving into formal leadership roles within their current organizations or making a career transition into a new organization or a new sector.

-Applicants must meet the following requirements for admission: a completed bachelors degree from an accredited institution, GPA of 3.0 or higher on a 4 point scale, minimum of two years of professional work experience and demonstrated leadership in the private or public sector (Peace Corps service applicable).
-A completed application includes the application form, a personal statement, current resume, two recommendations from professional or academic references and official transcripts for each post-secondary institution attended.
+Applicants must meet the following requirements for admission: a completed bachelor's degree from an accredited institution, GPA of 3.0 or higher on a 4 point scale, minimum of two years of professional work experience and demonstrated leadership in the private or public sector (Peace Corps service applicable).
+A completed application includes the application form, a personal statement, current resume, two recommendations from professional or academic references (no personal references) and official transcripts for each post-secondary institution attended.
 No test scores (GRE or GMAT) are required.
 Visit stkate.edu/graduate for detailed instructions and application materials.
 The application fee is waived for Coverdell Fellows program applicants.